An oxygenating toothpaste is a type of toothpaste that releases oxygen when it is used to brush your teeth and tongue.

 Why would you want a toothpaste like that?
 What's the advantage?

 To combat the bacteria that can cause bad breath.
 That's the long and the short of it.
+Simply - an oxygenating toothpaste will help with bad breath.

 The bacteria that cause bad breath live on the very back of your tongue, almost down your throat.